Germanwings Flight 9525: Flight

-Germanwings Flight 9525 took off from Runway 07R at Barcelona–El Prat Airport on 24 March 2015 at 10:01 am CET (09:01 UTC), 26 minutes behind schedule.
+Germanwings Flight 9525 took off from Runway 06R at Barcelona–El Prat Airport on 24 March 2015 at 10:01 am CET (09:01 UTC), 26 minutes behind schedule.
 It was due to arrive at Düsseldorf Airport by 11:39 CET.
 According to the French national civil aviation inquiries bureau, the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA), the pilots confirmed instructions from French air traffic control at 10:30 CET.

 At 10:31 CET, after crossing the French coast near Toulon, the aircraft left its assigned cruising altitude of 38000 ft and without approval began to descend rapidly.
 The air traffic controller declared the aircraft in distress after its descent and loss of radio contact.

 The descent time from 38,000 ft was about 10 minutes; radar observed an average descent rate around 3,400 ft/min (58 ft/s).
 Attempts by French air traffic control to contact the flight on the assigned radio frequency were not answered.
-A French military Mirage jet was scrambled from the Orange-Caritat Air Base to intercept the aircraft.
+A French Mirage fighter jet was scrambled from the Orange-Caritat Air Base to intercept the airliner.
 Radar contact was lost at 10:40 CET; at the time, the aircraft had descended to 6175 ft, and crashed in the remote commune of Prads-Haute-Bléone, 100 km north-west of Nice.
-A seismological station of the Sismalp network, the Grenoble Observatory, 12 km from the crash site, recorded the associated seismic event, determining the impact time as 10:41:05 CET.
+A seismological station of the Sismalp network run by the Grenoble Observatory, 12 km from the crash site, recorded the associated seismic event, determining the impact time as 10:41:05 CET.

-The crash was the deadliest air disaster in France since the 1981 crash of Inex-Adria Aviopromet Flight 1308, in which 180 people died, and the third-deadliest French air disaster of all time, behind Flight 1308 and Turkish Airlines Flight 981.
-This was the first major crash of a civil airliner in France since that of Concorde flight Air France Flight 4590 on take off from Charles de Gaulle Airport in 2000.

 Crash site

 The crash site is within the Massif des Trois-Évêchés, 3 km east of the settlement Le Vernet and beyond the road to the Col de Mariaud, in an area known as the Ravin du Rosé.
 The aircraft crashed on the southern side of the Tête du Travers, a minor peak in the lower western slopes of the Tête de l'Estrop, at an elevation of 1550 m.
 The aircraft was travelling at 700 km/h when it struck the mountain.
 The site is about 10 km west of Mount Cimet, where Air France Flight 178 crashed in 1953.

 Gendarmerie nationale and Sécurité Civile sent helicopters to locate the wreckage.
 The aircraft had disintegrated; the largest piece of wreckage was the size of a car.
-A helicopter landed near the crash site; its personnel confirmed no survivors.
+A helicopter landed near the crash site; its personnel confirmed that there were no survivors.
 The search and rescue team reported the debris field covered 2 sqkm.